Healthy eating and your child’s appetite

 Healthy eating and food messages for your child

 Giving your child healthy nutritious foods is important for their growth and development.
 It also helps to surround your child with messages about healthy eating habits and food.
 This can help your child make healthy food choices.

 - Try to have a bowl full of fresh fruit within easy view and reach on the kitchen table or bench.
 You can offer fruit as a snack or if your child is still hungry after meals.

-- Stock your pantry and fridge with lots of healthy, nutritious options, and leave the sometimes food on the supermarket shelves.
+- Stock your pantry and fridge with plenty of healthy, nutritious options, and leave the sometimes food on the supermarket shelves.

-- Try to choose fruit and vegies of different colours, textures and tastes – the more variety there is, the more likely it is your child will find something that he’s interested in eating.
+- Try to choose fruit and vegetables of different colours, textures and tastes.
+The more variety there is, the more likely it is your child will find something that they’re interested in eating.

 - Get your child involved in planning and preparing meals.
-If your child has helped to make the meal, she’s more likely to eat it.
+If your child has helped to make the meal, they’re more likely to eat it.